 Chiron can go 261 mph?
 When are you ever going to go fast?!
 What’s that, you can pay to have it go 285 mph?
 Why would you pay for that when 261 mph is far more usuable?
 Wait a second, someone actually bought a Chiron and did NOT option it to go 285 mph?
 That’s the point of the car!
 I mean if you’re going to spend $2.7 Million then you have another $300k, right?!
 What’s that, like an extra $7,000 a month?
 Psh, why cheap out?!

-Just buy whatever the hell you want, the way you want it!
+Just buy whatever the Hey Arnold you want.
+Buy it exactly the way you want it, with no more and no less than how you want it!
 You want a V6 Stang, get a V6 Stang.
-You want a Porsche model BELOW the “S” then get it because it’s a great car!
-You want your Chiron to go 261 mph instead of 285 mph...well you’re a dumbass then!
+You want a Porsche model BELOW the “S,” then get it because it’s a great car!
+You want your Chiron to go 261 mph instead of 285 mph...well you’re a dumbwad.
 You just killed your resale value by about $1.125 Million since these are going to appreciate into $4.3 Million cars.
 Stop trying to save money on a $3 Million assest, ya cheap bastard!